-Psychotherapist, Mental Health Advocate, Public Speaker, BSc & MA (Psychology), PGDip (Psychotherapy), MBACP
+Psychotherapist, Mental Health Advocate, Public Speaker, BSc & MA (Psychology), PGDip (Psychotherapy), BACP

-I am a qualified psychotherapist and registered member of the British Association of Counselling and Psychotherapy (BACP) and work within the Ethical Framework and Guidelines as set up by BACP.
+I am a qualified psychotherapist and individual member of the British Association of Counselling and Psychotherapy (BACP) and work within the Ethical Framework and Guidelines as set up by BACP.
+As well as being qualified in Counselling and Psychotherapy, I have a Masters Degree in Psychology, a BSc (Hons) in Psychology and qualifications in Business Management.

-I am a keen mental health advocate and advisor working to end the stigma attached to mental ill health.
-I have ten years experience working in Mental Health primarily within the charitable sector.
+I am a keen mental health advocate and advisor and have spent almost 20 years working with local communities and organisations to end the stigma attached to mental ill health.
+I have almost 20 years experience working in Mental Health primarily within the charitable sector.
 I am a motivational speaker and have had the opportunity to speak at many high profile events including TEDx, charitable events, award ceremonies and training days.

 A sound relationship helps a client open up honestly.
 If a client feels unable to talk openly to their counsellor, they will not benefit from the experience and at worst, may suffer greatly emotionally and psychologically from the negative experience.
 A good counsellor will welcome the client warmly, explain the process honestly and listen actively whilst ensuring the client feels safe.